A Guide to Confidentiality Classification Levels

 General Overview of Compliance Requirements

 Compliance requirements for data classification vary significantly across industries and regions.
-For instance, industries such as financial services and healthcare are subject to stringent regulations like the General Data Protection Regulation (GDPR) in the EU, and the Health Insurance Portability and Accountability Act (HIPAA) in the US.
-These regulations mandate the classification of sensitive data to ensure appropriate protections are enforced, minimizing the risk of data breaches and unauthorized access.
+For instance, industries such as financial services and healthcare are subject to stringent regulations like the

 Impact of Regulations on Classification Levels